ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 It's also unclear if the models are being intentional about cheating, or if they're just stumbling across the solution while searching the web.

-Looking at vanilla Codex traces and we find our smoking gun:
+Looking at vanilla Codex traces however, and we find our smoking gun:

 <div class="term" data-title="vanilla codex — reasoning summary excerpt">
   <p><em>I need to investigate the HF source using curl to check GitHub for the latest versions. <strong>It could be helpful to know the expected hidden test based on the challenge.</strong></em></p>